Witte de With: Battle of the Downs

-Not only De With but also Tromp had left the navy after a conflict with Van Dorp.
-The fact that the two most talented Dutch navy officers had been sidetracked was caused by an attempt by stadtholder Frederick Henry to centralise the cumbersome Dutch naval administration with its five admiralties.
+Tromp as well as De With had left the navy after a conflict with Van Dorp.
+The two most talented Dutch navy officers were sidetracked by the attempt of stadtholder Frederick Henry to centralise the cumbersome Dutch naval administration with its five admiralties.
 Both Van Dorp and Liefhebber were brave men but poor managers.
-Overworked by the many difficulties and political strife the reorganisation brought with it, they had feared to be replaced by the younger and more competent Tromp and De With.
-Their removal however, only delayed the inevitable.
+Overworked by the many difficulties and political strife brought by the reorganisation, they feared being replaced by the younger and more competent Tromp and De With.
+However, the removal of the latter only delayed the inevitable.

-In the summer of 1637 the fleet supply system collapsed, bringing the hungry and thirsty sailors on the brink of a general mutiny.
+In the summer of 1637 the fleet supply system collapsed, bringing the hungry and thirsty sailors to the brink of a general mutiny.
 The Dunkirkers repeatedly broke through the Dutch blockade of Dunkirk to attack Dutch shipping.
 Charles I of England exploited the crisis to force Dutch North Sea herring fishers to pay for fishing permits.
-All that caused such an outcry that when Van Dorp offered his resignation, Frederick Henry was forced to accept it, also firing Liefhebber, replacing them on 29 October with Tromp and De With.
-However, De With was again to be severely disappointed when he was refused supreme command; as Vice-Admiral of Holland and West Frisia, he was second in command under Lieutenant-Admiral Tromp.
+All that caused such an outcry that when Van Dorp offered his resignation, Frederick Henry was forced to accept it, also firing Liefhebber.
+He replaced them on 29 October with Tromp and De With.
+However, De With was again severely disappointed when he was refused supreme command.
+Instead, as Vice-Admiral of Holland and West Frisia, he was second in command under Lieutenant-Admiral Tromp.

-In the Eighty Years' War against the Spanish, De With fought at the Battle of the Downs (1639).
-De With became very jealous of Tromp's popularity after his destruction of the Spanish fleet in The Downs.
-In the same battle, he made an enemy of Zealandic Vice-Admiral Johan Evertsen and accused him of cowardice and avarice.
+De With fought under Tromp at the Battle of the Downs (1639), where the Spanish fleet was destroyed.
+De With became very jealous of Tromp's popularity after this victory.
+In the same battle, he made an enemy of Zealandic Vice-Admiral Johan Evertsen, and accused him of cowardice and avarice.

 Court martial

-In 1640, De With was brought to trial when, his fleet having been dispersed by a storm, he had returned to Hellevoetsluis alone.
-The court martial was presided by Maarten Tromp and though he was acquitted, De With had the compulsive notion that Tromp had tried to influence witnesses against him.
-Both in 1644 and 1645, De With, along with an enormous convoy of merchantmen (702 on the return voyage of the latter year) forced the Sound against the Danes, who had tried to impose higher toll rates.